bhanups2012/GCP-docker-kubernates-spring-reactJS-Manual/readMe.txt

 fba-be -> GCP project name.
 fbabe:v1 -> docker img name with version

-Docker push: This will docker img to google registory container, We can have a look the exact img in GCP-> https://console.cloud.google.com/gcr/images/ docker push gcr.io/fba-be/fbabe:v1
+Docker push: This will docker img to google registory container, We have to define gcp region, before pushing We can have a look the exact img in GCP-> https://console.cloud.google.com/gcr/images/ docker push gcr.io/fba-be/fbabe:v1